Big Love: Season 2

 After the family's exposure, Barb goes into seclusion, and Margie suspects their neighbors, Pam and Carl, were responsible.
 Home Plus billboards are vandalized, and the tumult within the house results in Bill and Barb forgetting Nicki's anniversary, exacerbating tensions.
 Barb decides to begin taking classes at the University of Utah to earn a Master's degree.
-At Juniper Creek, Bill's sister-in-law, Wanda, is tried by the community for attempting to poison Alby to death; Bill's brother Joey, a former NFL player, turns himself into police to prevent Wanda from facing prison.
+At Juniper Creek, Bill's sister-in-law, Wanda, is tried by the community for attempting to poison Alby to death; Bill's brother Joey, a former NFL player, turns himself in to the police to prevent Wanda from facing prison.

 Sarah joins an ex-Mormon support group to voice her frustrations over her family life, and meets Scott, a twenty-something-year-old whom she begins dating.
 Rhonda escapes Juniper Creek and manipulates her way into staying with Sarah's friend and co-worker, Heather; she then begins manipulating and blackmailing Heather and her family in order to help forge a career as a singer.
-Wanda is released from a psychiatric institute after Alby's poisoning, and Lois attempts to persuade Joey to take a second wife, Kathy.
-Meanwhile, Nicki enrolls son Wayne in a Catholic school, and grows paranoid that he will be indoctrinated, while Bill develops an attraction to Ana, a Serbian immigrant who works at a local diner; Margie uncovers this and forges a friendship with Ana unbeknownst to Bill.
-At home, teenaged Ben confesses to Bill and Barb that he is having sex with his irreligious girlfriend, Bryn, and expresses interest in practicing polygamy himself.
+Wanda is released from a psychiatric institution after Alby's poisoning, and Lois attempts to persuade Joey to take a second wife: Kathy.
+Meanwhile, Nicki enrolls son Wayne in a Catholic school and grows paranoid that he will be indoctrinated, while Bill develops an attraction to Ana, a Serbian immigrant who works at a local diner; Margie uncovers this and forges a friendship with Ana unbeknownst to Bill.
+At home, teenage Ben confesses to Bill and Barb that he is having sex with his irreligious girlfriend Bryn and expresses interest in practicing polygamy himself.

 Meanwhile, Bill begins a business venture with Weber Gaming, a casino that operates on virtual currency, and is caught in the crossfires of a dispute between the Grant family and the Greenes, an underground polygamist family.
 Roman is ambushed by the Greenes and critically injured, leaving him hospitalized at the compound; Alby assumes the role of the compound leader and, with the help of wife Lura, extends Roman's convalescence by keeping him sedated.
 Joey begins to court Kathy, and Nicki holds a party for him, Kathy, and Wanda at their home.
-Meanwhile, Barb reunites with her estranged mother Nancy, and sister Cindy, on the occasion of Nancy's remarriage.
-Adaleen realizes Alby has been sedating Roman, and brings Roman to Bill's home seeking safety.
+Meanwhile, Barb reunites with her estranged mother Nancy and sister Cindy on the occasion of Nancy's remarriage.
+Adaleen realizes that Alby has been sedating Roman, and brings Roman to Bill's home, seeking safety.
 Barb and Margie confess to neighbor Pam that they are polygamists.